jaycetyle/vscode-gnu-global/README.md

     * Enable/disable auto-completion feature.
 Default is enabled.

 * `gnuGlobal.gtagsForceCpp`
+    * Deprecated in GNU global 6.6.6.
+Do not set this variable if you are using plug-in parsers.
     * If this option is enabled, each file whose suffix is \".h\" is treated as a C++ source file.
 You need to rebuild tags if you change this configuration.
 Default is disabled.

 * `gnuGlobal.libraryPath`